microsoftgraph/nodejs-connect-rest-sample/README.md

 5. Under **Application Secrets**, choose **Generate New Password**.
 Copy the password from the **New password generated** dialog.

-   You'll use the application ID and password (secret) to configure the sample app in the next section.
+   You'll use the application ID and secret to configure the sample app in the next section.

 6. Under **Platforms**, choose **Add Platform**.